 - Participate actively in at least 5 dorm-based theme activities (speakers, workshops, dinners, field trips and other special events) per quarter during the academic year.

 - Will there be any informational sessions and tours of Crothers?
 Yes!
 We will hold an informational session in Crothers Memorial lounge (across from the Arrillaga dining entrance) in spring quarter.
 You can meet the current and next year’s academic theme associates (ATAs), current theme students, ask questions and, visit Crothers and Crothers Memorial.

 - Can I pre-assign with a draw group?
 No, but roommate pairs can be considered together if both applications note the roommate’s name.

 - What do I do if I don’t have a roommate?
 Many students apply each year without roommates.
 We set up a google doc with living preferences and hold several mixers for students to find roommates.
 We have a very successful track record of matching students!

 - What Tier do I need to pre-assign to Crothers?
-Tier 3; we want to encourage students go abroad, to Stanford In Washington, or to Stanford in New York, winter and/or spring quarters.
+Tier 3; we want to encourage students to go abroad, to Stanford In Washington, or to Stanford in New York, winter and/or spring quarters.

 - Can I go abroad during the year if I’m in the theme?
 Yes!
 Students are strongly encouraged – but not required – to attend a Stanford overseas campus or the Stanford In Washington and New York campuses during winter and/or spring quarters.

 - If I go abroad in winter quarter, can I return to Crothers in the spring?
 Pre-assigned students going abroad, to Stanford In Washington, or to Stanford in New York, during winter quarter will be given priority to be placed back into Crothers for spring quarter.

 - If I go abroad in fall quarter, can I pre-assign?
 Students going abroad or to the Stanford In Washington or New York campuses fall quarter cannot apply to pre-assign, but are encouraged to list Crothers first on their Housing preference form for their return to Stanford winter quarter.

 - Where are the rooms for pre-assigned students in Crothers?
 Pre-assigned theme students are clustered together on the second floor of Crothers Memorial.